openvinotoolkit/model_server/docs/model_server_grpc_api.md

 > **NOTE**: The implementations for *Predict*, *GetModelMetadata* and *GetModelStatus* function calls are currently available.
 These are the most generic function calls and should address most of the usage scenarios.

-Additionally in 2022.2 release of OpenVINO Model Server there is preview support for KServe gRPC API.
-API is documented in [KServe](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md) repository.
+Additionally in 2022.2 release of OpenVINO Model Server there is preview support for KServe gRPC API which is documented in [KServe](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md) repository.
+This includes following endpoints:

 * <a href="#kfs-model-metadata">Kserve Model Metadata API </a>
 * <a href="#kfs-inference">KServe Inference API</a>